MongoDB Announces New Time Series Capabilities Coming for MongoDB 6.0

 Secondary indexes on measurements: MongoDB customers will be able to create a secondary or compound index on any field in a time series collection.
 This enables geo-indexing (for example, tracking changes over time on a fleet of vehicles or equipment).
 These new index types also provide improved read performance.

-Read performance improvements for sort operations: MongoDB 6.0 will come with optimizations to last point queries, which let the user find the most recent entry in a time series data collection.
+Read performance improvements for sort operations: MongoDB 6.0 comes with optimizations to last point queries, which let the user find the most recent entry in a time series data collection.
 The query executes a distinct scan looking only for the last point rather than executing a scan of the full collection.
 Also included in this release will be a feature that enables users to leverage a clustered index or secondary index to perform sort operations on time and metadata fields in most scenarios in a more optimized way.

 Our work on time series will not stop with MongoDB 6.0.
 We will continue to empower developers to build best-in-class applications using time series data on MongoDB.
 In future releases, expect to hear about cluster-to-cluster replication for time series data, features to enhance scalability for time series data on MongoDB, and much more.